Ez3D-Rocketry/2-The-Ez3D-Mini/README.md

 4. Tape Body Tube to Fin Can - avoid blocking integrated launch lug
 5. Tie loose end of Recovery Harness to Nose Cone
 6. Tie streamer to Recovery Harness near top of Nose Cone

+**NOTE: Individual printers and filament have different tolerances** <br />
+**- Fit check items before assembly.
+Options to adjust if necessary:**
+- Add tape to increase diameter
+- Remove material by sanding
+- If your printer has a scaling feature, use it to adjust the part size
+- Change the dimensions in the FreeCAD file

 ![IMG_8631](https://github.com/user-attachments/assets/58287e29-104e-4233-98d7-ca3a119b4274)